DoomHackCTF/WriteUps/KnightCTF/Digital Forensics/Lets Walk Together/README.md

 <img src= "images/pass2.png">

-<p>Once i had the password i unzipped it and open the flag.txt file</p>
+<p>Once i had the password i unzipped it and opened the flag.txt file</p>

 <strong> The flag is: KCTF{BiNw4lk_is_h3lpfUl} </strong>